elasticio/elasticio.github.io/content/_guides/mapping-data.md

 {% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/hide-optional-fields.gif" title="Hiding optional fields" %}

 > **Note** You can switch between *Developer* and *Integrator* modes during the design of integration flow but not after the flow is published.
 To change the mapping mode a new draft version of a flow must be created.

+## Array-to-array Mapping
+Now you can map not just individual objects, but entire arrays in the *Integrator mode*.
+[Array-to-array mapping](#array-to-array-mapping) was only possible in the *Developer mode* before.
+If you saw arrays in *Integrator mode*, you would get the following message:

+{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/old-array-to-array.png" title="No array mapping" %}

+Obviously, the mapping result will also be an array.
+The mapper will take objects from the original array, and map them to the resulting array.
+Note that mapping of arrays has following limitations:

+- It is only possible to map data from objects inside arrays
+- It is impossible to map properties from objects located in multiple arrays
+- It works only in *Integrator mode*

+Here is an example of array mapping:

+{% include img.html max-width="100%" url="/assets/img/integrator-guide/data-mapper/mapper-08.png" title="No array mapping" %}

 ## Related links